-- Resubmission applications will be accepted from investigators who applied for a previous round of the pilot awards program but did not receive funding. - Resubmissions must answer reviewers' comments and demonstrate that appropriate changes were made in response to the reviews provided.
+- Resubmission applications will be accepted from investigators who applied for a previous round of the pilot awards program but did not receive funding. - Resubmissions must answer reviewers' comments and must be responsive to the previous DC CFAR review.

 Award Details